My Quiet Kitchen

 FAQ

 Similar to other types of roasted beans, like white beans and chickpeas, as the edamame cools it loses its crispness.
-But you can easily crisp them up again by air frying for about 5 minutes.
+But you can easily crisp them up again by air frying for 3-5 minutes.

 How should I store the leftovers?

-Store leftovers in a container in the refrigerator for up to 5 days.
+Store leftover edamame in a container in the refrigerator for up to 5 days.
 If desired, reheat the edamame in the air fryer or oven.

-• Air fryers vary, so you may find that you need to adjust the cook time for your machine.
+• Air fryers vary, so you may find that you need to adjust the cook time for your appliance.

-• Edamame is best immediately after air frying, so having a lot leftover isn't the goal here.
-If only serving one or two people, you may want to make a half batch.
+• Air fryer edamame is best served immediately, so having leftovers isn't the goal here.
+If you're only serving one or two people, you might even want to make a half batch.

-• For extra flavor, as soon as the edamame are done, spritz them with oil and add another pinch of salt - think of it like popcorn!
+• For a flavor boost, as soon as the edamame are done, spritz them with oil and add another pinch of salt.
+Think of it like popcorn.

 • If cooked long enough, some of the edamame beans will puff up and pop open.
-Fun!
+This is normal and adds even more variety to the texture!

 More Air Fryer Snacks